shipeng-yan/shipeng-yan.github.io/index.md

 ## Working papers
 #### Corporate sustainability:
-* Corporate reputation and environmental expenditure
+* Corporate environmental reputation (under review)
-* Religion and corporate decarbonization
+* Religion and corporate decarbonization (under review)
-* Anti-slavery regulation and supply chain management
+* Anti-slavery regulation and supply chain management (under review)
-* ESG ratings and investor reactions
-* ESG investing and carbon re-allocation
+* ESG investing and carbon re-allocation (under review)
-* Banks and environmental innovation
+* Banks and environmental innovation (preparing for submission)
+* ESG ratings and investor reactions (preparing for submission)
-* Climate litigation
+* Climate litigation (manuscript development)

 #### Corporate non-market strategy
+* Rhetorics and market emergence (under review)
-* Social movement and consumer evaluation
+* Social movement and consumer evaluation (manuscript development)
-* Religion and corporate de-leveraging
+* Religion and corporate de-leveraging (manuscript development)
-* Rhetorics and market emergence
-* Institutional trust
+* Institutional trust (manuscript development)

 I am open to collaborations and please don't hesitate to drop an email at shpyan at hku dot hk if you find an overlapping interest.

 ## For Visiting students & PhD applicants
 #### PhD Admission at HKU Business School
-I regularly receive emails soliciting my interest in hiring PhD students, but this is unnecessary.
-In my current institution, PhD admission decisions in our area are committee-based.
+I regularly receive emails soliciting my interest in hiring PhD students, but in my current institution the PhD admission decisions are committee-based.
 However, if you are already a doctoral student interested in ESG and institutional analysis from a different institution, there might be a visiting opportunity.

 #### My style as a PhD adviser
 * My goal is to help you become an independent and productive scholar.
 * I am not a micro-manager.
-However, if you believe that a healthy dose of structure with reminders and deadlines is helpful for you, please ask for it from me explicitly.
+I also respcet your boundaries and understand that you have multiple priorities in life.
+However, if you believe that a healthy dose of structure with reminders and deadlines is helpful for you, please ask for it explicitly.
-* I respcet your boundaries and understand that you have multiple priorities in life.
-I don't think research is the most important thing in life.
-It is unlikely that you will receive a message from me on holidays and weekends.
 * In general, I am responsive.
 In return, I also expect you to be responsive.
 * You don't have to agree with me all the time, but you should provide a well-reasoned explanation.
 This principle applies to responding to reviewers.
 * I am on your side when you need support.
-That means I am with you even if you decide that research is not your cup of tea.
+That means I am with you even if you decide that research is not your cup of tea or your current priority in life.
 However, you should take the initiative to communicate your concerns in a timely manner.

 #### My intellectual style
 As a management scholar, I care about theoretical novelty, empirical rigor, and practical relevance.
 A good paper should at least have two or more of the elements.